Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: EXAMPLES

 Table \ref{tab:AAD} reports the results of all four hypothesis tests.
-These results indicate three important trends.
-First, in the case of the first two hypotheses, the AHT test statistics are only slightly smaller than their standard counterparts, but the degrees of freedom are considerably smaller.
+For the first two hypotheses, the AHT test statistics are slightly smaller than their standard counterparts and the degrees of freedom are considerably smaller.
 These differences in degrees of freedom arise because the treatment was assigned at the cluster level, while the subgroups varied within each cluster.
-Second, the third and fourth hypotheses tests, which compared treatment effects across sectors and subgroups, are cases in which the AHT and standard tests diverge markedly.
+In contrast, the AHT and standard tests diverge markedly for the third and fourth hypotheses tests, which compare treatment effects across sectors and subgroups.
 For these cases, the AHT test statistic and degrees of freedom are both considerably smaller than those from the standard test.
 This reflects the degree of unbalance in allocations across sectors (19 Jewish secular, 7 Jewish religious, and 9 Arab religious schools), combined with cluster-level randomization.
 In combination, these smaller test statistics and degrees of freedom result in larger p-values for the AHT test when compared to the standard test.